qir-alliance/qir-spec/specification/under_development/Instruction_Set.md

 # Instruction Set

-A backend that supports quantum computations is composed of multiple processing units that include one or more quantum chips as well as classic computing resources.
+A backend that supports quantum computations is composed of multiple processing units that include one or more quantum processors as well as classic computing resources.
 A quantum program is a combination of instructions that execute on a quantum processor, instructions that execute on an adjacent classical processor, and data transfer between processors.